-Dr. Betz serves on the medical staff for local Connecticut baseball teams including the Bristol Blues and New Britain Bees.
-Prior to joining Bristol Hospital, Dr. Betz served on the medical staff for the Red Sox organization, and the athletic departments of Worcester State University, Becker College, Central Massachusetts Public and Prep Schools, and Long Island Public High Schools.
+Dr. Betz served on the medical staff for local Connecticut baseball teams including the Bristol Blues and New Britain Bees.
+He also was on the medical staff for the Red Sox organization, and the athletic departments of Worcester State University, Becker College, Central Massachusetts Public and Prep Schools, and Long Island Public High Schools.

 Dr. Betz is a member of numerous professional organizations including the American Academy of Osteopathic Sports Medicine, the American Orthopaedic Society for Sports Medicine, the Arthroscopy Association of North America, the American Academy of Orthopaedic Surgeons, the American Academy of Osteopathic Orthopaedic Surgeons, the American Medical Association and the American Osteopathic Association.

 In his spare time, Dr. Betz enjoys weight lifting, running, martial arts, playing basketball and volleyball, drawing, painting, playing the guitar, and cooking.

 He sees patients in Starling’s Glastonbury location at 289 Western Blvd.
 He accepts pediatric patients ages 13 and above.
 Call (860) 832-4666.

 Click here for an interview with Dr. Betz to learn more about his expertise and approach to patient care.